How Landscapers Can Dominate Google Maps in Competitive Suburbs

 Kabooyaa automates the review generation side of this strategy — the most time-consuming element for a busy landscaping business.

-The workflow: Job completed — Kabooyaa sends review request SMS automatically.
-No review after 3 days — follow-up email fires.
-Review received — notification to business owner to respond within 24 hours.
+The workflow: 1.
+Job completed → Kabooyaa sends review request SMS automatically 2.
+No review after 3 days → Follow-up email fires 3.
+Review received → Notification to business owner to respond within 24 hours 4.
+Monthly report of new reviews and star rating trend

 FAQ: Landscaper Google Maps Ranking Australia